Tensor Train Decomposition for Adversarial Attacks on Computer Vision Models

 The Saliency Map method \citep{simonyan2013deep} is a basic approach to white-box model attribution in which the derivative of the DNN output is computed for each pixel of the input image, i.e.,

 However, such a naive approach in some cases turns out to be insufficiently accurate, for example in local extrema and flat regions of the score $\ff(\vx)$.

-In many cases, the more successful method is Integrated Gradients \citep{sundararajan2017axiomatic} in which a sequence of linear transformations of the image $\vx$ into a baseline $\vx'$ (a completely black image or a noise-based image) is considered.
+The more successful method is Integrated Gradients \citep{sundararajan2017axiomatic} in which a sequence of linear transformations of the image $\vx$ into a baseline $\vx'$ (a completely black image or a noise-based image) is considered.
 Then the attribution is computed as the averaging of gradients over all transformed images

 As proven in \citep{sundararajan2017axiomatic}, such attribution has useful properties, in particular, high sensitivity and independence from the internal implementation of the DNN.
 Therefore, we use the Integrated Gradients method as part of our approach for adversarial attacks.
-Its hyperparameters are the number of gradient descent steps for approximate derivative calculation and the number of discretization nodes for the integral in~\eqref{eq:ig}.
+Its hyperparameters are the number of gradient descent steps for approximate derivative calculation and the number of discretization nodes in~\eqref{eq:ig}.